rust-gamedev/rust-gamedev.github.io/content/posts/newsletter-020/index.md

 - The blending of multiple surveys
 - The support of FITS file images

-For more information, see my [talk][adass-talk] done at the ADASS 2020 conference.
+For more information, see a [talk][adass-talk] done at the ADASS 2020 conference.
 A web page is also available [here][al-test-url] for you to test.
 You are also very welcolme to contribute to the project by e.g. posting issues on our github.